Bling

 2 Comments Add yours

-1. Rhicha Waghmare says:
+1. Rhicha Waghmare's avatar Rhicha Waghmare says:

 Boy were we spoiled for choice!!!
 Stingy or not d pockets were definitely much lighter, but the happiness was worth every moment!!